Normal TSH Levels: What’s Normal & Why?

 Thyroid, Metabolism and Weight-loss

-Women tend to gain more weight with changes in TSH levels
+Studies show women tend to gain more weight with changes in TSH levels

 "Correlation of Thyroid Function to Body Weight – Cross-sectional and Longitudinal Observations in a Community-Based Sample" by Caroline Fox and others in Archives of Internal Medicine, Vol 168 (6), MAR 24, 2008.